matter-labs/zksync-era/prover/docs/04_flow.md

 database and GCS buckets, and both have "gateway" components they use for interaction.

-The only exception here is the `house_keeper`: it's a component that exists as a part of the server, it's main purpose is to manage jobs in the prover workspace, but at the same time it has access to both core and prover databases.
+The only exception here is the `house_keeper`: it's a component that exists as a part of the server, it's main purpose is to manage jobs (and emit metrics for job management) in the prover workspace, but at the same time it has access to both core and prover databases.
+The component will probably be split in the future and most of it will be moved to the prover workspace.

 Otherwise, the interaction between subsystems can be expressed as follows: